How to Close a Sale: 15 Sales Closing Techniques, Tips & Questions to Close Deals Faster

 - What kind of ecosystem are they playing in?

-Good salespeople know their product inside and out.
-Great salespeople transcend their understanding of the product by intimately comprehending all the ways it will have a positive impact on both their prospect’s business, and in their daily lives.
+Good sales reps know their product inside and out.
+Great sales reps transcend their understanding of the product by understanding how it will positively impact both their prospect’s business and their daily lives.
 Highly effective sales managers know this and teach their reps how to excel with the right pitch templates for a given scenario.

-When you’re trying to sell your prospect on the basis of features, you’re telling (not selling) and you’re most certainly not speaking their language—your product can't sell itself!
-Never forget that your prospects care about real tangible results, and how your product will create a solution to a problem their business has.
+When you’re trying to sell your prospect based on features, you’re telling (not selling), and you’re not speaking their language.
+Never forget that your prospects care about tangible results, and how your product will create a solution to a problem their business has.
 That’s selling, and should be the focal point of a great sales pitch.

 Here’s an example of telling vs selling.